 Assessment of stream fauna is used to assess areas of environmental stress through the diversity of the macroinvertebrate population and the presence of pollutant sensitive or pollutant tolerant species.
-Macroinvertebrate monitoring was undertaken on the 16th April 2013 and the 17th October 2013.
+Macroinvertebrate monitoring was undertaken on the 15th April 2014 and the 15th September 2014.
 Six sites are targeted on the three major tributaries traversing the mine site.
-Table 15 and Table 16 include the results for the last twenty seven (27) surveys, including a baseline survey.
-Table 17 presents the AUSRIVAS results from 2001 to 2011, the AUSRIVAS analysis technique is no longer utilised in the macroinvertebrate surveys.
+Table 13 and Table 14 include the results for the last twenty seven (27) surveys, including a baseline survey.